virginiaIorio/Drivers-of-seal-ARS-behaviour/README.md

 ## Scripts
-In the folder R there are 12 scripts which should be run in the order they are numbered.
-Scripts 1-10 are used to prepare the data, run the analysis and generate outputs.
-All figures and tables are created using script 11.
+In the folder R there are 11 scripts which should be run in the order they are numbered.
+Scripts are used to prepare the data, run the analysis and generate outputs.

 * **01. Model 1 - Data preparation and dive batches**
 This code is used for the initial filtering of the dive data and the grouping of dives in 5 dive batches.
 It filters dives that are within 2km of the haul-out sites.
 Then it filters for foraging trips (i.e. round-trips to the same haul-out site longer than 12 hours) and removes trips that occurred in the first week post-tagging.